Moshe Alafi: Biography

-Moshe was born in Jerusalem in 1966, the eldest son of Menashe, a gardener, and Esther, a teacher by profession.
-He was followed by two brothers and a sister.
-Moshe's life began in Moshav Shoeva, where he lived until the age of two, after which he grew up in the Bayit VeGan neighborhood, the 11th generation of his family to have lived in Jerusalem.
-He was in the second graduating class of the Noam School in Kiryat Moshe, and at the Kiryat Noar High School, where he majored in Land of Israel and Jerusalem studies.
-During that period, he was involved in the Bayit Ve'gan Chapter of the Bnei Akiva youth movement as a camper, counselor and youth leader in the Tzuriel tribe.
+Moshe was born in Jerusalem.
 In 1984, Alafi moved to Yeshivat Or Etzion, where he studied for several years under the tutelage of Rabbi Chaim Druckman.
 He did his army service in the Hesder program as a platoon sergeant in the Givati Brigade.
 After completing his army service in 1988, Alafi continued his studies in the "kollel" of the Yeshiva while living in Kiryat Malachi.
 He performed his reserve duty service in military engineering.

 In 1990, Alafi began his studies in directing and producing for television at the Torah Institute for Education and Communications, where he would meet his future mentor and collaborator, Adir Zik.
 They would go on to collaborate on many projects, including a film about Zerach Warhaftig's activities during the Holocaust, a show at the Burnt House and coverage and broadcasts of the Israeli elections.
-Alafi began as a personal assistant and went on to become a producer, partner and director.

-Moshe Alafi completed his Bachelors’ degree in Communication and Business Administration at Champlain College, and Art studies at the Open University of Israel in Tel Aviv.
-Alafi has held an official Governmental press card since 1993.
-Today, he studies Arabic at the Intercultural Center at Mt.
-Zion in Jerusalem.
+Moshe Alafi completed his Bachelor's degree in Communication and Business Administration at Champlain College, and Art studies at the Open University of Israel in Tel Aviv.

-Alafi is a member of the TALI Foundation, the Jerusalem Filmmakers Guild, and the Israeli Documentary Filmmakers’ Forum.
-Alafi is among the founders of Israel's Media Watch, and previously served as a board member of Lev Echad – Community Crisis Aid.